 There are two types of calibrations for the CAT and NA modes: one port and two port.
-See the FieldFox User's Guide "Calibration for CAT and NA Modes" section for specific instructions for performing these calibrations.
+See the N9923A FieldFox RF Vector Network Analyzer User's Guide (Part number N9923-90001) "Calibration for CAT and NA Modes" section for specific instructions for performing these calibrations.
 A calibration performed in CAT mode will be applied in NA mode and vice versa.

 When a user calibration is performed, the full frequency range of the analyzer is calibrated even though the current state of the analyzer may be less than the full range.
-This allows a calibration to be "interpolated" beyond the frequencies set at the time of calibration (an asterisk "\" on the display indicates interpolation).
+This allows a calibration to be "interpolated" beyond the frequencies set at the time of calibration (an asterisk "" on the display indicates interpolation).